“How much does it cost to build a home?”

 Your choice of community, as well as your choice of homesite, are two key factors in the overall cost of your home.

-The community you choose may have different architectural guidelines, as well as different foundation requirements both, change the price of the home.
-Some common architectural guidelines include front landscaping requirements, additional stone requirements, garage windows and upgraded siding colours.
+The community you choose may have different architectural guidelines, as well as different foundation requirements both, of which change the price of the home.
+Some common architectural guidelines include front landscaping requirements, additional stone requirements, garage windows, and upgraded siding colors.
 If your homesite is backing a park or on a corner, the developer may require that there is additional window trim or a rear deck built.

 Home Model